 The current programme for Spazju Kreattiv can be found here

 To discover how you can apply for the current call for proposals, click here

-Now in its fifth consecutive year, Żigużajg is the annual International Arts Festival for children and young adults, that has its eye on the positioning of the creative arts for children and young people at the core of Malta’s creative ecology.
+Now in its eight consecutive year, ŻiguŻajg is the annual International Arts Festival for children and young people, that has its eye on the positioning of the creative arts for children and young people at the core of Malta’s creative ecology.

 The Valletta International Visual Arts Festival (VIVA) is a Valletta-based visual arts festival, launched in 2014, and which aims to serve as a new platform for Maltese and international visual art practitioners, while further promoting and encouraging public participation in the arts.

 Furthermore, one of its core aims is to provide professional guidance and education in the visual arts sector through a highly anticipated Curatorial School, run by several foreign esteemed curators, lecturers and artists.